 Comparing these diagrams, we find

-so $\alpha$ is indeed a 3-cocycle. \end{proof} \begin{corollary} A projective 2-representation of $G$ with cocycle $\alpha$ is the same thing as a linear representation of the 2-group $\mathcal G$ classified by $\alpha$ (see Definition \ref{def:2rep}). \end{corollary} \begin{proof} Indeed, Condition (i) of Definition \ref{def:proj2rep} amounts to the hexagon diagram for a strong monoidal functor, and Condition (ii) translates to the unit diagrams. \end{proof} \begin{example}[{Compare \cite[\S 5.1]{rct2c}}] Let $G$ be a finite group, and let $\theta$ be a normalised 2-cochain.
+so $\alpha$ is indeed a 3-cocycle. \end{proof} \begin{corollary} A projective 2-representation of $G$ with cocycle $\alpha$ is precisely a linear representation of the 2-group $\mathcal G$ classified by $\alpha$ (see Definition \ref{def:2rep}). \end{corollary} \begin{proof} Indeed, Condition (i) of Definition \ref{def:proj2rep} amounts to the hexagon diagram for a strong monoidal functor, and Condition (ii) translates to the unit diagrams. \end{proof} \begin{example}[{Compare \cite[\S 5.1]{GK:Representation_and_character_theory}}] Let $G$ be a finite group, and let $\theta$ be a normalised 2-cochain.
 Let $\alpha = d\theta$ be the coboundary of $\theta$, i.e.,